ChristianChimi/Store-Business-Analytics/README.md

       - Customer-focused: Track profit by customers, sales per category.
           - AVG shipping days for every customer.
           - Filter by customerID.

+## **Key Insights"
+    - The customer segment has the largest number of users.
+    - New York is the city generating the highest profit.
+    - The majority of orders originate from the US.
+    - The most profitable category is Technology.

 ## **Technologies Used**
 - **Python**, **pgAdmin4**, **SQL**, **PowerBI**.